 When we started with jodiBooks, Diana was fully in charge of creating and hosting our applications.
 My job was, well, to have a job and pay the rent.
 Back then, we decided it would be the best choice to start with the tools she was familiar with.
 That meant writing our applications in C# in the ASP.NET MVC framework.
 Two years later, I quit my job and started to assist with coding.

 In hindsight, we completely didn't research this at all.
 We just took what we (Diana) knew.
 Now we had a problem as migrating from ASP.NET to .NET Core is not a trivial exercise.
 It will take months to do this.
 Also finding documentation, tutorials and manuals on how to host ASP.NET sites are (getting) rare.
 Most are written with .NET core in mind.
-That's why I wrote an extensive manual on our website.
+That's why I wrote this extensive manual on our website.

 The tutorial shows how to host ASP.NET web applications in the AWS cloud.
 It describes how to use and configure the following AWS services: